grea09/color/doc/article.jfpda16.md

 If the input plan is in a dead-end, LOLLIPOP returns a valid solution.
 </div>
 <div class="proof">
-Using input plans that can be in a undermined state is not covered by the original proof.
+Using input plans that can be in an undetermined state is not covered by the original proof.
 The problem lies in the existing steps in the input plan.
-Still, using our hypothesis we can add a failure mechanism that makes LOLLIPOP complete.
+Still, using our hypothesis we add a failure mechanism that makes LOLLIPOP complete.
 On failure, the needer of the last flaw is deleted if it wasn't added by LOLLIPOP.
 User defined steps are deleted until the input plan acts like an empty plan.
 Each deletion will cause corresponding subgoals to be added to the agenda.
 In this case, the backtracking is preserved and all possibilities are explored as in POP. \qedhere
 </div>

 Since all cases are covered, this proves the property of completeness.